Redundancy: 19 things you should know

 Complete those home renovation or projects you have been putting off but not at the expense of job searching.
 It is important to maintain mental toughness.

-For some of us after losing our job we have a strong urge to withdraw from life, people, and former work colleagues.
-We may physically shut ourselves away at home or escape into a virtual world of electronic gaming.
+For some people, losing their job will make them want to withdraw from life, people, and former work colleagues.
+They may physically shut themselves away at home or escape into a virtual world of electronic gaming.
 This is the worst thing you can do.

 So, as you are already out of your comfort zone and in uncharted territory for the first time in your life take full advantage and try something new.